HARO - How to use it for SEO | Standard Operating Procedure

 If your pitch was a success and they have responded – keep the lines of communication open and build a rapport with them if you can.
 Let them know they can contact you for future queries if they need insights or quotes.
 This will allow you to circumvent the Haro scrum and jump right to the front of the queue next time.
 This can even open up guest blogging opportunities.

-After celebrating – you should update the sheet as successful – a) you can track trends of winning pitches b) stops you from pitching that company on behalf of the same client again, if you already have a link from that referring domain.
+After celebrating – you should update the sheet as successful – a) you can track trends of winning pitches b) stops you from pitching that domain again, if you already have a link from that referring domain.

 The End – A Haro Win